jellyfin/jellyfin.org/docs/general/installation/linux.md

    The supported values for the above variables are:

    * `${VERSION_OS}`: One of `debian` or `ubuntu`; if it is not, use the closest one for your distribution.
-   * `${VERSION_CODENAME}: One of our supported [Debian](https://github.com/jellyfin/jellyfin-metapackages/blob/master/install-debuntu.sh#L7) or [Ubuntu](https://github.com/jellyfin/jellyfin-metapackages/blob/master/install-debuntu.sh#L8) release codenames.
+   * `${VERSION_CODENAME}`: One of our supported [Debian](https://github.com/jellyfin/jellyfin-metapackages/blob/master/install-debuntu.sh#L7) or [Ubuntu](https://github.com/jellyfin/jellyfin-metapackages/blob/master/install-debuntu.sh#L8) release codenames.
 These can change as new releases come out and old releases are dropped, so check the script to be sure yours is supported.
    * `${DPKG_ARCHITECTURE}`: One of our [supported architectures](https://github.com/jellyfin/jellyfin-metapackages/blob/master/install-debuntu.sh#L6).
 Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is **not** supported on the `i386` architecture.

    :::